jhensley/timmys-api/README.md

 The basis of Timmy's API is a fairly standard Hapi API.
 You get started in the standard way:

 ```
-npm install
+yarn
-npm test // You can also run `npm run test-cover` to get coverage reports
+yarn test // You can also run `yarn run test-cover` to get coverage reports
-npm start
+yarn start
 ```

 ## License